scrabbletank/farhome-rules/book-docs/rules-book.md

 You create an illusory landscape covering a 10x10x10 tile cube centered on a point in range you can see.
 The illusion can change the look, smell, sounds and temperature of the area and create sounds that can be heard up to 1 mile.
 All effects happen in the creatures mind and have no effect on the creature themselves.
 The illusion covers the landscape and you may extend the illusion up to 6 inches away from a surface with creatures that touch the illusion will believing they are interacting with it.

-You may cast the illusion over a cliff or gap, for example creating a bridge over a a ravine.
+You may cast the illusion over a cliff or gap, for example creating a bridge over a ravine.
 A creature that passes through your illusion and falls makes a Willpower save against your spellcasting roll.
 On failure they rationalize a reason for the outcome.
-Similarly you may create an illusion of something inside the space (eg: creating an illusion of a tower in a flat meadow), with the creature making a Willpower save when attempting to interact with it.
+Similarly you may create an illusion of something inside the space (e.g. creating an illusion of a tower in a flat meadow), with the creature making a Willpower save when attempting to interact with it.

 A creature attempting to perceive the illusion must make a perception check against your spellcasting, on success they see the illusion for what it is.

 For every level cast above 5th you may extend the illusory space by another 10x10x10 cube.

-<div class='pageNumber auto' style='color:black;  padding-left: 7mm;'></div>
+<div class='pageNumber auto' style='color:black;   padding-left: 11mm;'></div>
 \page